Grand Seiko Elegance Watches

 Grand Seiko Elegance: Hand-Wound Calibre 9S63 Movement

 With the introduction of the Elegance Collection 9S63, Grand Seiko has not only come up with a new design but also introduced new movement features.
 Based on a known architecture, the Elegance Collection 9S63 model, which has celebrated its 20th-anniversary last year, has introduced new complications.
 Besides being the cornerstone of the Elegance Collection, the hand-wound caliber 9S63 features minutes and hours in the center instead of displaying it in a sub-dial.
-It has, however, gotten rid of the central seconds, and instead, added a power reserve indicator.
+It has, however, get rid of the central seconds, and instead, added a power reserve indicator.
 The automaker used the typical GS style to decorate the movement of this timepiece.
 It also features polished chamfers and striping.
-With tempered screws and a blue lion mark, the steel model offers users with slightly different movement features.
+With tempered screws and a blue lion mark, the steel model offers users slightly different movement features.
 Its battery boasts 72 hours of power reserve and 4Hz movement beats.

 The dials of the Elegance Collection are generally more classic and cleaner.
 GMT function and date are the only complications that the Elegance Collection has.
-Most of Elegance Collection models share the same case design, but they look a less severe compared to other Grand Seiko’s cases.
+Most of the Elegance Collection models share the same case design, but they look less severe compared to other Grand Seiko’s cases.
 Ref.
 SBGM221 is one of the favorite watches in the Elegance Collection.
 Grand Seiko has recently launched a new caliber that comprises four new watches.
 These new watches introduce new features to the Elegance Collection.
 Most Grand Seiko users are only familiar with the brand but know little about its watches.
 Try any of the Grand Seiko Elegance Collection models today, and you won’t be disappointed.
 The dial, hands, and case of the Elegance Collection are of the highest standard.

 Grand Seiko Elegance SBGK002 Watch